geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 There's advantages to kernel splitting because of deduping.
 So right now the deduping still occurs at the kernel level, and it might always occur there.
 Yeah, if you're calling the same layer, right?
-Because imagine rendering a transformer, it's going to render literally every layer as separate code instead of calling into the same thing, so...
+Because imagine rendering a transformer, it's going to render literally every layer as separate code instead of calling into the same thing, so..
 There's advantages to this hierarchical structure, but really what you want to do is you want to put a range UOP in the overgraph to deal with the layers.

 ##### **Geohot** [[00:15:14](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=914)]